Kinley-pal8/SS2025_SWS303_02230287/practical_2/SWS303_Practical2_Report.md

 ## Overview

-This practical report is structured to provide a comprehensive analysis of Linux logging and monitoring methodologies through hands-on experimentation.
-The approach taken includes:
+This practical report was structured to provide a comprehensive analysis of Linux logging and monitoring methodologies through hands-on experimentation.
+The approach taken included:

 ### Methodology Overview:

 1. **Controlled Attack Simulation**: A deliberate privilege escalation attack was performed by modifying `/etc/passwd` file permissions and exploiting the vulnerability to gain root access
 2. **Multi-tool Monitoring**: Four different monitoring approaches were simultaneously employed to capture and analyze the attack events
 3. **Comparative Analysis**: Each monitoring method was evaluated based on real-time detection capability, historical analysis features, ease of use, and integration with system infrastructure
-4. **Security Assessment**: The practical demonstrates both offensive (attack execution) and defensive (monitoring and detection) security operations
+4. **Security Assessment**: The practical demonstrated both offensive (attack execution) and defensive (monitoring and detection) security operations

 ### Key Components: